-Just opposite the Park is 90 acres of woodland owned by Lucksall Park for all our guests to enjoy.
-Lucksall keeps it’s 90 acres of Woodland as a nature reserve for wildlife.
-With Buzzards circling overhead, Squirrels making their way through the tree tops and deer wondering through, there is always something for the whole family to see and enjoy.
+Just opposite the Park is Westwoods set in 90 acres (approx) of woodland owned by Lucksall Park for all our guests to enjoy.
+Lucksall keeps it’s 90 acres of Woodland as a nature reserve for wildlife such as Buzzards, Squirrels and Deer, what wildlife will you see?

-Adjoining the above is a further 200 acres of woodland leading across to the village of Fownhope with its two pubs The Green Man and The New Inn.
+Adjoining the above is a further 200 acres of woodland leading across to the village of Fownhope with its two pubs The New Inn (dogs welcome) and The Green Man.

 Just over a mile away is the forestry commission owned Haugh Woods.
 Stretching over 850 acres providing a safe environment for cycling for all the family.
-The woodland can be enjoyed from the firm and wide fire roads that run all through the woodland or walkers/cyclists can enjoy the woodland by following the many trails that take you right to the heart of the wood.
+The woodland can be enjoyed from the firm and wide fire roads that run all through the woodland or walkers/cyclists can enjoy the woodland by following the many trails.

-Adjoining Haughwood is Broadmoor Nature Reserve known as Broadmoor Common, with a great range of species of all sorts, especially wildflowers and butterflies, the wet grasslands and ponds attract some unusual birds and amphibians.
+Adjoining Haugh Wood is Broadmoor Nature Reserve known as Broadmoor Common, with a wide range of species (especially wildflowers and butterflies) and with the wet grasslands and ponds attracting some unusual birds and amphibians.

-The Wye Valley Walk runs along side Lucksall Parks woodland providing yet more walking.
+You can also join The Wye Valley Walk which runs along side Lucksall Park's woodland providing a perfect mix of hill and river walking.

-Maps of local walks available from reception or for you to print of.
+Maps of local walks are available to purchase from reception or for you to print off.